 Exemptions for the English proficiency requirement are granted for non-native speakers who have received a bachelor's or more advanced degree either from an accredited U.S. institution or from a university outside the U.S. at which English is the official language of instruction.

-An overall band score of the academic test of at least 6.5.
+An overall band score of at least 6.5 on the academic test.
 The general training exam is not accepted.
-No institutional code is needed.
+No institutional code is needed. - Duolingo English Test (accepted for test dates Feb.
+3, 2020 – December 31, 2025)

-To see whether you are required to sit for the English Language Test (ELT) upon your arrival in Lincoln, check your Letter of Admission or ask Graduate Studies.
-This ELT requirement is based on TOEFL and IELTS scores, or if you took the Duolingo English Test.
+To see whether you are required to take English 887 (ENGL 887) upon your arrival, check your Letter of Admission or contact Graduate Studies.
+This requirement is based on TOEFL and IELTS scores, or Duolingo sub-scores.

 - TOEFL iBT: writing score below 25 or total below 100